SirSgtCire/Story-Engine/README.md

 1. "for three players, there are 24 rounds of play, six card dog", so 24 Chapters
 2. "for four players, there are 18 rounds of play, six card dog", so 18 Chapters
 3. "for five players, there are 15 rounds of play, three card dog", so 15 Chapters
-- In each of these instances, we add Chapter 0 to complete our number of Chapters
+- In each of these instances, we add Chapter 0 to account for the Prologue, which determines who plays the first trick of the game
 - We assume that every story involves three Acts, following the 25/50/25 novel distribution
 - Each Act answers the "Five Building Block Questions"
 - We assume that every story involves an amount of Subplot equal to the following:
-- -> "Support Characters" as defined above are represented by the available face cards
+- -> "Support Characters" are represented by the available face cards in the Tarot deck
-- -> If the Trick played is a face card, the Chapter goes to the associated Support Character
+- -> If the Trick played is a face card, the Chapter perspective goes to the associated Support Character
 - -> The number of rounds this occurs is the total amount of Subplot defined in our story
 - Each defined Subplot answers the "Five Building Block Questions"
 - We finalize our story using the Global Story
 - The Global Story answers the "Five Building Block Questions"

+### Algorithm Walkthrough
+- We start with creating our Tarot Deck, by uploading a JSON containing each card and relevant data
+- We then decide how many main Characters are defined in our story, ranging from 3 - 5
+- For each Character, we do a Body Reading, which builds our Character using Tarot card meanings
+- With each Character defined, we initiate a game of French Tarot
 - We play a game of French Tarot to obtain all the data we need for our story
 - -> For the following exercise, we assume a game with 3 Characters, and therefore 24 Rounds of play
+- -> The Character who wins first deal in the Prologue plays the first trick of the game
 - -> The Character that wins the game is the protagonist of our story
+- -> In each Round, the player who wins the current Round wins the Trick of the next Round

-- After we play the game, we now build our (as square as possible) Story Matrix with size = number of Rounds
+- After we play the game, we now build our (as square as possible) Story Matrix with size = number of Rounds + 1
 - With the assumption above, we have the following Matrix:
   0 5 10 15 20
   1 6 11 16 21